Do Catholics think non-Christians can be saved?

 Many people think that Arinze, the Pope's Deputy for Outreach, is heir apparent to John Paul II.
 But even if he is not, his comments are chilling and revealing....An illustration of Roman Catholic ecumenism, which ices out the Gospel and makes mockery of the ministry of Jesus Christ, is found in Arinze's answer to the question, "Can you still get to heaven without accepting Jesus?"
 His answer, not surprising, but chilling and ominous, is: "Expressly, yes!"

 Catholic statements from their original context and hurts ecumenical dialogue.

-The Catholic Church makes it absolutely clear that anyone who willfully turns his back on Christ will be denied salvation.
+The Catholic Church is clear that someone who willfully turns his back on Christ is in grave danger.
 So why does the Church say that some people who have not surrendered their life to Christ ("born again") might make it to heaven?
 To begin this conversation let us take a tour through the Old Testament.

 Let us look at King David, Jeremiah, and Ezekiel.
 They never knew Christ.
 They never asked Jesus to be their personal Saviour.
 Some Evangelicals will say that these guys are not in heaven and never will be because they didn't make a "personal decision for Christ" during their life.